 No one wants to imagine being sick or injured on vacation; but if the worst happens, it pays (literally) to be prepared.
 Medical travel insurance can save you considerable hassle, time and money, and offer you peace of mind if you encounter health problems while traveling.
 But it’s also somewhat separate from most standard forms of travel insurance.
 While most common—and commonly needed—travel insurance is trip-cancellation (TCI) protection, you should certainly consider medical risks when you’re looking at your travel insurance options, up to and including emergency medical evacuation (also called “medevac”) assistance.

-The quick answer to that question is, “Anyone who isn’t covered by their regular medical insurance when they’re traveeling.”
-Specifically, that means:
+The quick answer to that question is: Anyone who isn’t covered by their regular medical insurance when they’re traveling.
+More specifically, that means:

-For travel to developed countries, my take is that $50,000 in medical and $50,000 medevac would more than cover any foreseeable risks.
-Travel to less developed areas, with poorer local medical services, might call for slightly higher coverages.
-It’s your call.
+For travel to developed countries, my opinion is that $50,000 in medical and $50,000 medevac would more than cover any foreseeable risks.
+Travel to less developed areas, however, might call for slightly higher limits.
+It’s ultimately your call.

 When you need medevac, the insurance company calls all the shots.
 That means you must, from the beginning, make all arrangements through the insurance company or its local agents.
 If you jump the gun and make your own arrangements, chances are the insurance company won’t cover them.